-You can apply for a pension from the month in which your application is submitted to the Swedish Pensions Agency.
+You can apply for a pension from the month when your application is submitted to the Swedish Pensions Agency.
 Pension cannot be applied for retroactively.
 You apply for a pension on our website with an e-ID that is approved in Sweden.
 Under the heading Apply for a national public pension if you live in another country, you can read about other rules that may apply to you if you do not live in Sweden.
+Apply for a national public pension on My pages (in Swedish)

 Apply well in advance

-Apply for your pension two months before you want to start withdrawing it.
+Please apply for your pension two months before you wish to start withdrawing it.
 If you have lived outside Sweden, you should apply six months before you want to start withdrawing it.
 When you submit your application, you will receive a decision from us around the 20th of the month before the first month of payment.

 How the pension is paid out